Knoxville soldier killed in terrorist attack at Afghanistan airport

 KNOXVILLE, Tenn.
-(WATE) – A U.S. service member from Knoxville was one of 13 Americans killed in an attack outside Kabul’s airport Thursday, according to his family.
+(WATE) – A U.S. Army soldier from Knoxville was one of 13 American service members killed in an attack outside Kabul’s airport Thursday, according to his family.

 “He grew up in a Christian home, attended Berean Christian school through 8th grade and spent, 4 years at Gibbs High,” said Wayne Knauss about his grandson.
 “A motivated young man who loved his country.
 He was a believer so we will see him again in Gods heaven.”